YoeriNijs/vienna/README.md

 ### Customize dark mode
 If you want to customize the `v-dark` class for some reason, you can choose between an application-wide class set up of a component override.
-To apply the application-wide option, just pass the `darkModeCssClassOverride` to your application
+To apply the application-wide option, just pass the `darkModeClassOverride` to your application
 config:

 `application.ts`